Butler BlueSox: 2019 season

-On January 26, 2020, the BlueSox’s Facebook page posted that the BlueSox would return to play in the Tri-State Collegiate League.
+On January 26, 2020, the BlueSox's Facebook page posted that the BlueSox would return to play in the Tri-State Collegiate League.
 The team would play their first game back against the Youngstown Creekside Crocodiles on June 10, where they lost 7-6.

 2022 Season

-In 2022 the BlueSox made the Tri-State Collegiate League Playoffs, and advanced it all the way to the Championship where they finished as runners-up.
-They were defeated 7-6 by the Creekside Crocodiles.
+In 2022 the BlueSox made the Tri-State Collegiate League Playoffs, and advanced all the way to the Championship where they finished as runners-up.
+They were defeated 7–6 by the Creekside Crocodiles.

 2023 Season

 For the start of the season the BlueSox will join the newly formed Rust Belt League within the Tri-State Collegiate League.
 They will be joined by the 3B Barons, East Butler Bulldogs, and Meadville Mustangs.